-Yes, to the Harrisburg airport and train/bus station and the Williamsport and Philadelphia airports during the fall and spring break and the beginning and end of semesters.
-JFK shuttles run at the beginning and end of each semester only.
+We offer shuttle transportation to the Harrisburg airport and train/bus station, and to the Williamsport, Philadelphia, and Baltimore airports at the beginning and end of each semester, and at the beginning and end of fall and spring break.
+JFK shuttles run at the beginning and end of the semester only.
 Reservations are required.
 See details and make reservations.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.